gordonguthrie/TheManual/README.md

 * make changes
 * push to github and open a pull request

-Don't worry about the `literate_compiler` and jekyll build process that will be done after you changes have been merged.
+Don't worry about the `literate_compiler` and jekyll build process that will be done after your changes have been merged.

 # I am adding a new markdown page